 Archbishop’s Conversations

-Anglican Media, together with Barney Zwartz, organises the Archbishop’s public conversations in Deakin Edge, Federation Square.
+Anglican Media organises the Archbishop’s public conversations in Deakin Edge, Federation Square.
 These conversations usually run three times a year, and feature special guests speaking with the Archbishop about prominent social issues.

 The Public Purse – June 2023